-The EU has become Mongolia’s third biggest trading partner, and Mongolian exporters benefit from the virtually tariff-free entry into the EU markets through the GSP+ (Generalised System of Preferences) programme.
+The EU has become Mongolia’s third biggest trading partner, and Mongolian goods already enter the EU market virtually tariff-free under the current Generalized Scheme of Preferences

 For 2014-2020 development assistance has increased by 100% up to 65m€ with focus on: (a) improved governance of revenues for inclusive and sustainable growth and (b) vocational training for better employment opportunities.

 Six EU member countries have embassies in Mongolia – Bulgaria, the Czech Republic, France, Germany, Hungary and the United Kingdom.
 The others are accredited from Beijing – including the EU's delegation which has a liaison officer based in Ulaanbaatar.